The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Introduction

-which makes it impossible to preserve the regularity of $\omega$ in $\rm bmo$.
-Inspired by \cite{Vi00}, we proceed to care about the evolving property of the regularity of $\omega(t,x)$ in space $\rm L^\alpha bmo$ with $\alpha\in[0,1]$.
-By developing some tools in classical harmonic analysis such as John-Nirenberg inequality, we obtain the following estimates with a logarithmic loss of regularity
+which makes impossible to preserve the regularity of $\omega$ in $\rm bmo$.
+Inspired by \cite{Vi00}, we proceed with a study of the regularity of $\omega(t,x)$ in space $\rm L^\alpha bmo$ with $\alpha\in[0,1]$.
+By developing some tools from a classical harmonic analysis such as the John-Nirenberg inequality, we obtain the following estimates with a logarithmic loss of regularity

 and